nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This new instance of `Task` is then replaced with the existing instance in the `UniqueTaskList` in `TaskBook`.
 It then returns a `CommandResult` to be displayed to the user to acknowledge whether the task has been marked as complete.

-**Note:** Any task cannot be marked if it not assigned to a person.
+:information_source: **Note:**Any task cannot be marked if it not assigned to a person.
 Additionally, the user can mark the task again to give a different score.
 The score will be updated to the new score.

-**Note:** The implemention of the unmark function is similar to the mark function, except that the status of the task is marked as incomplete.
+The implemention of the unmark function is similar to the mark function, except that the status of the task is marked as incomplete.

 The following sequence diagram shows how the mark/unmark operation works: